The Quick, Quick, Slow of Marketing Automation

 of Marketing Automation

 Sometimes you go online and you are just ready to buy there and then.
-Your washing machine is broken beyond repair and the kids’ football kit is piling up.
+Your washing machine is broken beyond repair and the kids’ football kits are piling up.

 Other times, you are casting around for information to inform a buying decision further down the line.
 You’ve got a year left on the washing machine warranty and another little one taking up football in six months.
 You know you’ll be making a purchase soon…but not quite yet.